virasana/SupportTicket/README.md

 * SQL Server

 All dev and test is done using the Microsoft Linux SQL Server image.
 (Containers facilitate parity between dev and test - we see a great reduction in configuration drift!)

-Production uses a managed SQL Server database, hosted on AWS using their Relational Database Service (RDS)
+Production uses a managed SQL Server database, hosted on AWS using their Relational Database Service (RDS).

 ## Devops Practices
 ### Configuration as Code